igniterealtime/Smack/documentation/debugging.md

 Debugging mode can be enabled in two different ways:

-  1. Add the following line of code **before** creating new connections:
+  1. Add the `XMPPConnection.DEBUG_ENABLED = true;` line of code **before** creating new connections.

-`XMPPConnection.DEBUG_ENABLED = true;`

   2. Set the Java system property `smack.debugEnabled` to true.
-The system property can be set on the command line such as:
+The system property can be set on the command line such as: `java -Dsmack.debugEnabled=true SomeApp`

-`java -Dsmack.debugEnabled=true SomeApp `

 If you wish to explicitly disable debug mode in your application, including using the command-line parameter, add the following line to your application